 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 3, Section 2.5 for a discussion of these circumstances.
+We may not pay you back the difference between what you paid for the drug at the Out-Of-Network Pharmacy and the amount that we would pay at an innetwork pharmacy.

-2. When you pay the full cost for a prescription because you don't have your HealthSelect Medicare Rx (PDP) ID card with you
+2. When you pay the full cost for a prescription because you don't have your HealthSelectSM Medicare Rx PDP ID card with you

-If you do not have your plan member ID card with you, you can ask the pharmacy to call the plan or look up your enrollment information.
+If you do not have your Plan Member ID card with you, you can ask the pharmacy to call the Plan or look up your enrollment information.
 However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.

 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+We may not pay you back the difference between what you paid for the drug at the Out-Of-Network Pharmacy and the amount that we would pay at an in-network Pharmacy.